sybilhoangRG/support.balsamiq.com/content/tutorials/workarounds.md

 ## Link to Alternates

-Here is a quick way to [link](https://docs.balsamiq.com/desktop/linking/) to an [alternate version](https://docs.balsamiq.com/desktop/alternates/) when needed: putting the focus on an alternate version in the editor will result in links pointing to it (instead of the official mockup), even when using the [Full Screen Presentation mode](https://docs.balsamiq.com/desktop/fullscreen/).
+Here is a quick way to [link](https://docs.balsamiq.com/desktop/linking/) to an [alternate version](https://docs.balsamiq.com/desktop/alternates/) when needed: putting the focus on an alternate version in the editor will result in links pointing to it (instead of the official wireframe), even when using the [Full Screen Presentation mode](https://docs.balsamiq.com/desktop/fullscreen/).

 ![gif](//media.balsamiq.com/img/support/tutorials/workarounds/alternate-focus.png)

-{{% alert info %}}**Note:** For PDF exports, include only the alternate you want to link to, and exclude the official version, will make the link pointing to the first alternate for that specific mockup in the PDF.
-More details on exporting a specific set of mockups [here](https://docs.balsamiq.com/desktop/exporting/#exporting-to-pdf).{{% /alert %}}
+{{% alert info %}}**Note:** For PDF exports, include only the alternate you want to link to, and exclude the official version, will make the link pointing to the first alternate for that specific wireframe in the PDF.
+More details on exporting a specific set of wireframes [here](https://docs.balsamiq.com/desktop/exporting/#exporting-to-pdf).{{% /alert %}}

 ---